 To register and pay by credit card through PayPal, please click here

-If you would prefer to pay by cheque or bank deposit, or require an invoice before making payment, please send an email to email@example.com with details of your request.
+If you would prefer to pay by bank deposit, or require an invoice before making payment, please send an email to [email protected] with details of your request.
 (The service provider will be shown as Netmarketing Services Limited in your transaction and on your credit card statement).

 WHAT HAPPENS NEXT?

 1. Your booking will be confirmed by email (if you have not received a confirmation within 24 hours, feel free to email [email protected]).

 2. On the first day of the course you will be supplied by email with the first part of your How to Prepare An Effective Social Media Brief programme.